Sales tax and due diligence in an M&A

 States also have specific – and often differing – requirements for exemption certificates.
 In New York, for instance, you may use an exemption certificate if, as a purchaser, you intend to resell the property or service; intend to use the property or service for a purpose that is exempt from sales tax; or you make purchases as an agent or employee of tax-exempt nonprofit organizations or government entities.
 A purchaser must give the seller the properly completed certificate within 90 days of the time the sale is made, but preferably at the time of the sale.

 In some cases, you must also have a valid Certificate of Authority to use an exemption certificate.
-Sales tax exemption certificates may also be issued and accepted electronically in York, and exemption certificates of other states are not valid to claim exemption from the state.
-Purchasers who routinely make similar purchases from a seller can also use a blanket certificate, which allows a purchaser to give a seller one exemption certificate to cover all similar purchases rather than a separate certificate for each purchase.
+Sales tax exemption certificates may also be issued and accepted electronically in New York, and exemption certificates from other states are not valid to claim exemption from the state.
+Purchasers who routinely make similar purchases from a seller can also use a blanket resale certificate.
+In contrast with a single purchase certificate, a blanket sales tax exemption allows a purchaser to give a seller one certificate that covers all similar purchases rather than separate certificates for each purchase.

 Sellers have the right to refuse a purchaser’s New York exemption certificate, in which case the seller must charge the purchaser sales tax.